inspetor/inspetor-python/README.md

 Following this code and assuming you've built your model with all the required parameters (find out each Model's required parameters [here](https://inspetor.github.io/docs-backend/#models)), whenever `some_company_function` runs, the Inspetor code inside will send the information about the transaction to Inspetor.

-We're using an auxiliar function `inspetor_sale_builder` to build the *Sale Model object* but you could do it in a different way and place it where it suits your needs better.
+We're using an auxiliary function `inspetor_sale_builder` to build the *Sale Model object* but you could do it differently and place it where it suits your needs better.
 You could set this `inspetor_sale_builder` inside your `InspetorClass` that we talked about some lines above, for example.
 There are some more tips in the [Best Practices & Tips](#best-practices-&-tips) section.

 ### Models